Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro

 Do I Need An Angled Bracket?

-Installing the angled bracket onto your door frame only requires a couple screws.
+Installing the angled bracket onto your door frame only requires a couple of screws.

 Included with your doorbell are two bracket options: a wedge mount and a center mount.
 Ring’s brackets are optional and can be painted to match your home.